Rahul demands rollback in prices of fuel, leads protest against hike | Business

 ''I had said that when elections will be over, the prices of petrol and diesel will be rising and had asked people to fill up their tanks,'' he said.

-This level of price rise in petrol and diesel has been unprecedented, he said while accusing the government of stealing the money from the poor and handing it over to industrialists.
-The Congress is also launching a week-long countrywide protest against inflation and rise in fuel prices.
+Gandhi said this level of price rise in petrol and diesel has been unprecedented, while accusing the government of stealing the money from the poor and handing it over to industrialists.
+The Congress is also launching a week-long countrywide protest ''Mehngai Mukt Bharat' against inflation and rise in fuel prices, under which it will launch a social media campaign as well as beat plates and drums.
+It will also garland LPG cylinders across the country at all state and district headquarters to highlight high inflation and rise in fuel prices.
 Petrol and diesel prices were on Thursday hiked by 80 paise a litre each, taking the total increase in rates in the last 10 days to Rs 6.40 per litre.

 Rates have been increased across the country and vary from state to state depending upon local taxation.